 Why do fancy restaurants have their lights dim, white table clothes, candles, and a dozen other small details in place for their customers?
 Because atmosphere matters.

 Just like in churches, air conditioning, music, greeters, etc. all add to the overall delicious experience.
 Restaurants want you to have a dining experience and not just a meal so they put effort behind touching all the senses.

-In our churches men’s bathroom they have soap that smells like cedar.
+In a church I attended, the men’s bathroom had soap that smelled like cedar.
 It’s man soap.
-It’s a small detail but it adds value to even going to the restroom Take a look at your stage, your sanctuary, your bathrooms and see what extra touches you can add.
+It’s a small detail but it adds value to even going to the restroom.
+Take a look at your stage, your sanctuary, your bathrooms and see what extra touches you can add.